Accomplished systems and network administrator with 10+ years of experience managing server infrastructures and data-center operations.

-Why the Need to Use a Proxy Server ?
+Why Do You Need to Use a Proxy Server?

 In such organisations, a type of proxy server needs to be installed.
 Most web browsers and some applications have settings for a proxy server to be entered so that users can access the Internet services provided by the web browsers and applications.